We propose new bus, walking, and cycling facilities on Mount Wellington Highway, Meadow Street, Church Street, and Avenue Road in Ōtāhuhu.

 This project starts at the Mount Wellington/Monahan Road/Vestey Drive intersection (extending a short way into Monahan Road), and extends along Mount Wellington Highway until the Mount Wellington Highway/Atkinson Avenue junction.

-The final section of the route, linking this project through to Sylvia Park, is planned to be developed as part of a separate project, in 2019/2020 (pending approval and funding).
+The final section of the route, linking this project through to Sylvia Park, is planned to be implemented as part of a separate project in the future.